 Secondary Source: In literature, this refers to letters, notes, or journals from the author, essays or books by critics, historical documents, etc., which are used when writing a research paper to support your ideas.
-The primary source would be the work (Hamlet, "My Last Duchess," "Everyday Use," etc.) itself.
+The primary source would be the work (The Scarlet Letter, "Sinners in the Hand of an Angry God," "Calamus," etc.) itself.